Judiciary Committee Reviews New Sexual Misconduct Allegations Against Kavanaugh

 Kavanaugh addresses high school parties

-Kavanaugh had not responded to Swetnick's charges as of Wednesday afternoon, but he has been asked generally about the culture of partying and drinking from his high school days.
+Kavanaugh has been asked before about the culture of partying and drinking from his high school days.

 "That's totally false and outrageous," he said.
 "I've never done any such thing, known about any such thing."

-Separately, the Judiciary Committee posted a statement from Kavanaugh on Wednesday morning that generally address his high school days.
+Separately, the Judiciary Committee posted a statement from Kavanaugh on Wednesday morning in which he acknowledged partying but no sexual impropriety.

 "I drank beer with my friends, usually on weekends," he wrote.
 "Sometimes I had too many.
 In retrospect, I said and did things in high school that make me cringe now.
 But that's not why we are here today.
 What I've been accused of is far more serious than juvenile misbehavior."